Gabatrix: the Violet Wave

 As he turned to look at the source of the sound, he could see who it was.

 “Doctor Folar’sha?”
-Javier asked at first when he saw her.
+Javier reacted.
 “You surprised me.”

-“What is it?” he asked her.
+“What is this?” he asked her.

 Javier could feel the hunger kick into full swing.
-It seemed to drive his mental state a little bit as he put his hand to the metal bin handle.
+It seemed to drive his mental state a little bit as he put his hand on the metal bin handle.
 Upon opening it up, he could see some steam come out.
 The bin was holding a square-shaped plate inside it.
 There was no silverware to it, but he could see what was on the plate.

 “What is it?” he asked her.
 He looked at the plate, and it was a large piece of baked breaded meat of some sort.
 His mind filled in the blanks of what it was, but she answered before he fully figured it out.